vedanti24391/Google-Play-Store-Analysis/README.md

 ## 📌 Project Overview

 This project presents an end-to-end Data Analytics solution using the Google Play Store dataset.
-The analysis focuses on understanding app performance, user engagement, pricing strategies, ratings, installs, and category trends through Python, SQL (SQLite), and Power BI.
+The analysis focuses on understanding app performance, user engagement, pricing strategies, ratings, installs, and category trends through Python, SQL (SQLite3), and Power BI.

 The project follows a complete analytics workflow—from data cleaning and exploratory data analysis (EDA) to SQL-based business analysis and interactive dashboard development.